Showing Up Chic for the Holidays

 - Dry shampoo

-Traveling’ll have your locks flat or frizzy in no time.
-Give them a quick pick me up with a dry shampoo fit for a queen.
+Traveling will have your locks flat or frizzy in no time.
+Give them a quick pick-me-up with a dry shampoo fit for a queen.
 Many dry shampoos are chock full of chemicals that leave my hair smelling funky, so I am always on the lookout for one that’ll minimize oils without packing on the powder.
-Available in a variety of sizes and for different hair types, a good dry shampoo should offer a perk up without demanding a blow out.
+Available in a variety of sizes and for different hair types, a dry travel shampoo should offer a perk up without demanding a blowout.